stella-yc/arachnid-land/src/pages/outreach/index.md

 If you are in the Pittsburgh area and are interested in having me visit your institution to talk about spiders, vision, and/or science at large, please get in touch!
 I am also available for remote classroom visits via Skype-a-Scientist.

-I also enjoy translating academic research into accessible and meaningful stories for the public, through both traditional science writing , and short-form journalism on social media.
-This summer, I am working as a science journalist thanks to the AAAS Mass Media Fellowship.
+I also enjoy translating academic research into accessible and meaningful stories for the public, through [both traditional science writing](https://medium.com/arachnofiles), and [short-form journalism on social media](https://twitter.com/search?vertical=default&q=%23arachno19%20from%3Aspiderdaynight&src=typd).
+Thanks to the AAAS Mass Media Fellowship, this summer, I will be working as a science journalist at the Philadelphia Inquirer.